Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 especially the beginners to jumpstart the whole QGIS development setup and skip past all the issues that come with build tools.

+For more info about usual way of compiling QGIS [see](https://github.com/qgis/QGIS/blob/master/INSTALL.md)

 ## Why use Docker?

 The Docker approach makes it easier to set up a QGIS development environment, avoiding the challenges and time-consuming tasks involved with manually installing all the required dependencies and configuring the system.
-Developer only needs to know how to use Docker in order to use the setup, no other extra skills are needed.
+Developers only need to know how to use Docker in order to use the setup, no other extra skills are needed.

 ## Benefits